 Since nearly two decades, a significant interest has grown for getting a quantitative understanding of the functioning of biological systems at the cellular level.
 Given their complexity, proposing a model accounting for the observed cell responses, or better, predicting novel behaviors, is now regarded as an essential step to validate a proposed mechanism in systems biology.
 Moreover, the constant improvement of stimulation and observation tools creates a strong push for the development of methods that provide predictions that are increasingly precise (single cell precision) and robust (complex stimulation profiles).
-In addition to the widely-used ordinary differential equation modeling framework, stochastic modeling frameworks, such as chemical master equations, and statistic modeling frameworks, such as ensemble models, are increasingly popular, since they enable to capture biological variability.
+In addition to the widely-used ordinary differential equation modeling framework, stochastic modeling frameworks, such as ensemble models, are increasingly popular, since they enable to capture biological variability.